 For example, a writer may do an investigative story into a county government’s waste management.
 That single story could fit into multiple niches.

-The investigative and public service journalism, government and historical writing are the areas most editors reach out to me ask about.
+Investigative and public service journalism, government coverage, education and historical writing are the areas most editors reach out to me ask about.

 I can and do write about the other topics as the occasion arises, but most of my focus goes to these areas.
 I recently began writing more science/environmental articles, as well.